Fummelknabe/SensorFusionBA_ATRP/README.md

     - Maybe Quad is accerlerating too fast and it is often not sensed by imu
     - Only when v_k-1 != v_k != v_k+1 then acceleration can be used
 - No sensed steering angle was recorded
-- Compass Course has weird impact on data
+- Compass Course has weird impact on data (its strange)

 TODO:
 - Maybe seperate code in different modules